List

 Column visibility

 columnVisibility() adds a Columns section to the compact list settings dropdown for the current ListModule.
 Only fields marked with hideable() or defaultHidden() are included in that section.
+When the list uses columnVisibility() or savedTableViews(), the same section also exposes server-declared visible fields for browser-side column order, width, and pinned-side controls.
+Hidden fields, row reorder handles, row detail toggles, bulk checkboxes, inline edit buttons, and row action service columns are not part of the configurable column layout.
 The list settings dropdown grows to its content height and only uses vertical scrolling when the menu would exceed the viewport.
 On narrower desktop viewports, the list settings button shifts left only when its screen position vertically overlaps the fixed shell notification bell.
 Column toggles, density options, reset, and CSV export actions share the same menu item sizing, spacing, rounded corners, and hover treatment.
 Column toggles are rendered as switch controls, matching boolean field controls elsewhere in Adminix.

 Result: Adminix shows a gear-icon settings button as a root-level absolute control aligned to the list title area.
 The control does not reserve toolbar or filter space; when a list has no title, it stays inside the list root without adding an empty row.
 The Customer column is visible by default and can be hidden by the user.
 The Internal note column is hidden by default and can be shown from the same settings menu.
+Visible list columns can be moved left/right, assigned an auto, narrow, medium, wide, or full width preference, and pinned left or right. pinnedLeft() and pinnedRight() set the default sticky side; clicking the same pin button in the settings menu unpins the column for that browser or saved view.
 The hidden id field and service columns for inline edit or row actions are not controlled by column visibility.

-Column visibility is a browser-only presentation setting.
-It is stored in local storage by list name and does not change request keys, datasource, criteria, filters, sorting, row actions, authorization, or export scope.
+Column visibility, column order, column width, and column pinning are browser-side presentation settings.
+They are stored in local storage by list name and do not change request keys, datasource, criteria, filters, sorting, row actions, authorization, or export scope.
+When savedTableViews() is enabled, named table view presets can also persist normalized column order, width, and pin state through the configured table view provider.
 For server-side list visibility, use ListField::hiddenOnIndex()/hideOnIndex().
-Hidden-on-index fields are not rendered in the table and are not writable through inline edit.
+Hidden-on-index fields are not rendered in the table and are not writable through inline edit. adminix:doctor warns when a hidden/internal or hidden-on-index list field is marked pinned, because it cannot render as a sticky table column.

 Density and sticky table controls